-North Lakes School received the Inclusion Quality Mark in 2014, due to be reassessed in October 2018.
+North Lakes School received the Inclusion Quality Mark in October 2018.
 Inclusion is a strength of the school.
 While high quality teaching can be differentiated to meet the individual needs of the majority of pupils, some will need educational provision that is additional to or different from this.
 This is Special Educational Provision under Section 21 of the Children and Families Act 2014.
 Should your child require this support we would discuss this fully with you, first.
 Where necessary, we would ask for further guidance and support from the LA Specialist Services and the Educational Psychologist.

 SEND Code of Practice

 The school follows the 2014 Code of Practice framework for identification and for monitoring children with Special Educational Needs.
 The school has a register of pupils with Special Educational Needs and Disabilities.
 At North Lakes we have 3 stages of support.
 Stage 1 recognises that a child is experiencing some difficulty and we ascertain their needs and give appropriate support.
 Stage 2 indicates that the school is seeking additional help from other professionals such as the Educational Psychologist.
 At Stage 3 each child receives an Education Health Care Plan (formerly known as a Statement of SEN).

 North Lakes School aims to provide education where every child is valued and every child experiences success.
 All our pupils are offered a broad, balanced and differentiated curriculum.
 We endeavour to achieve maximum inclusion of all children, including vulnerable learners, whilst meeting their individual needs.